AlexSafatli/Pylogeny/README.md

 Installation
 -------------

+Installation requires access to some manner of UNIX-like system or terminal.

 You must first install non-Python dependencies, which currently stand as only [libpll](http://libpll.org).
 Acquire the appropriate binary or install, from source, version 1.0.2 with SSE3 support.
+A convenient shell script is located in the root directory of this repository that will perform this installation.

 Once you have acquired and installed all of the necessary non-Python dependencies, you can install this software automatically using `pip` or `easy_install` with the command